About CitySoil Farm

 We call our monthly volunteer events, 'Work & Learn' days for a good reason.
 Although we, of course, benefit from communal labor, our focus is on the quality of experience and human connection.
 We believe when we are fully engaged, connect with each other and leave room for lots of laughter, creativity and collaboration will excel.

-For questions about CitySoil Farm or education programs at South Plant, please contact Katelyn Hunt at firstname.lastname@example.org
+For questions about CitySoil Farm education programs and volunteering opportunities contact Charity Villines at firstname.lastname@example.org

 Learn more about the wastewater process and the resources that get recycled everyday by visiting the websites below: